mr1aarb23/mr1aarb23/README.md

-### Hi there! 👋 I'm Marwane Aarab, an AI Engineering student passionate about Deep Learning, Computer Vision, NLP, and .
+### Hi there! 👋 I'm Marwane Aarab, an AI Engineering student passionate about Deep Learning, Computer Vision, and NLP.

 🌍 **Location:** Morocco